Imaginary Geometry I: Interacting SLEs: The Schramm-Loewner evolution

 Write

-where $v_t$ is of bounded variation and $m_t$ is a local martingale.
-We will next show that $m_t$ is $\sqrt{\kappa}$ times a Brownian motion by proving $\langle m \rangle_t = \kappa t$ and invoking the L\'evy characterization of Brownian motion.
-To see this, we compute the \Ito/ derivative of \eqref{eqn::harmonic_form}.
+where, in the non-collision intervals, $v_t$ (resp.\ $m_t$) evolves as a process of bounded variation (resp.\ continuous local martingale).
+We will next show that $m_t$ evolves as $\sqrt{\kappa}$ times a Brownian motion in the non-collision intervals by proving $d\langle m \rangle_t = \kappa dt$ for such~$t$ and invoking the L\'evy characterization of Brownian motion.
+To see this, we compute the {\Ito} derivative of~\eqref{eqn::harmonic_form}.
 Observe

-Consequently, the drift of the \Ito/ derivative of \eqref{eqn::harmonic_form} takes the form
+Consequently, the drift of the {\Ito} derivative of~\eqref{eqn::harmonic_form} takes the form

-This has to vanish since $M_t$ is a local martingale.
+This has to vanish since $\Fh_t^*$ is a local martingale.
 Thus if we multiply through by $f_t^2(z)$ and evaluate at two different points (or simply consider points for which $f_t(z)$ is extremely close to zero), we see that we must have

-This implies $\langle m \rangle_t = \kappa t$, as desired.
+This implies $d\langle m \rangle_t = \kappa dt$, as desired.
 Inserting this back into the formula for the drift and solving for $v_t$ shows that $v_t$ takes on the desired form.